 - Oddballs and rarities

 The following listing options are for single vehicles.
 Please contact us about large collections.

 We can drive large amounts of traffic to your eBay auction, craigslist ad, or other online classified.
 This type of listing does not get as much attention as an Exclusive, but it’s still a good option if your vehicle is already on another website.
 We charge a $50 fee, but your money will be promptly refunded if we decide to not feature your vehicle.

 - Exclusive – 3% Success Fee

 This option is for vehicles that have not been listed for sale anywhere else.
 We require a week of exclusivity, but there’s no risk involved because there’s no upfront listing fee.
-If do find a buyer though, we ask for 3% of the final selling price.
-The fee is paid on the honor system and is due once the sale has been successfully completed.
+If do find a buyer though, we ask for 3% of the final selling price ($50 min/$3,000 max).
+The fee is paid on the honor system and is due once the buyer has paid.